 Table of Contents: Case of the Ingenious A

-The Case of the "Ingenious A"
+and the Case of the "Ingenious A"

 Or Why William Thornton Didn't Design the Octagon House and Isn't the "First Architect of the Capitol"